Introduction of FAT and SAT Testing

 The main aim of conducting a FAT by a factory acceptance testing expert is to determine the safety system and the power factor correction systems.
 This test is usually conducted in the final stages of the design & engineering phases, just before the final installation in the industrial plant.
 This testing procedure is customised to validate the installed safety system and its safety functions according to the parameters of safety requirements.

 However, it’s important to note that there are varying levels of FAT.
 They can be conducted at a basic level, such as configuring the main components of the system with temporary wiring to ensure that everything works as determined.
-More complete testing can be conducted where a manufacturer can physically integrate the whole system in your facility to test it completely.
+More complete testing can be conducted where a manufacturer can physically integrate the whole system into your facility to test it completely.

 Benefits of Factory Acceptance Testing